wpallstars/fix-plugin-does-not-exist-notices/.ai-workflows/wiki-documentation.md

 2. Update the FAQ and troubleshooting sections based on user feedback
 3. Add new examples or clarifications based on user questions

+## Repository-Specific Documentation

+When working in a multi-repository workspace, it's critical to ensure that wiki documentation accurately reflects the features and functionality of the **current repository only**.

+### Avoiding Cross-Repository Confusion

+1. **Verify Features Before Documenting**:
+   - Always verify that a feature exists in the current repository before documenting it
+   - Use `codebase-retrieval` to search for feature implementations
+   - Check the actual code, not just comments or references

+2. **Repository-Specific Content**:
+   - Document only features that exist in the current repository
+   - Don't assume features from other repositories are present in this one
+   - Be explicit about which repository the documentation applies to

+3. **Feature Inspiration vs. Existing Features**:
+   - If documenting a feature inspired by another repository but not yet implemented, clearly mark it as a proposed feature
+   - Don't document features as if they exist when they're only planned or inspired by other repositories

+4. **Cross-Repository References**:
+   - If referencing functionality from another repository, clearly indicate that it's external
+   - Use phrases like "unlike Repository X, this plugin does not include..."

+For detailed guidelines on working in multi-repository workspaces, see **@.ai-workflows/multi-repo-workspace.md**.

 ## Best Practices

 ### Content Guidelines